Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 __The slab model has no routing and lakes can exist.
 However, it means that you will not be able to run the fully coupled model using the same directory of boundary conditions.
 I suggest always preparing clean boundary conditions for the coupled model, even if you wanna run the slab version.__

-Importantly, you can use the directory of boundary conditions provided with this tutorial (`BC_300rd_T36.tar.gz`) to look at the expected Slarti output.
+Importantly, you can use the (uncompressed) directory of boundary conditions provided with this tutorial (`BC_300rd_T36`) to look at the expected Slarti output.
 To that purpose, open Slarti and `File/Open`, find uncompressed directory `BC_300rd_T36` and open file `300rd.case`.

 #### Building the resulting topography/bathymetry NetCDF file.

-With Ferret, run script `UTIL/TopoBathyBuild_Cor.jnl`, using your Slarti directory file in input, to generate the 2D topography/bathymetry NetCDF file with the paleogeography created in Slarti.
+With [Ferret](https://ferret.pmel.noaa.gov/Ferret/), run script `UTIL/TopoBathyBuild_Cor.jnl`, using your Slarti directory file in input, to generate the 2D topography/bathymetry NetCDF file with the paleogeography created in Slarti.

 ### Gathering required files

-Let's gather all required files in a directory (just as you previous used directory `BC_300rd_T36` (uncompressed from `BC_300rd_T36.tar.gz`).
+Let's gather all required files in a directory (just as you previously used directory `BC_300rd_T36` (uncompressed from `BC_300rd_T36.tar.gz`).

 1. Create a new directory `/work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/BC_300rd_T37`.
+Name is arbitrary here, do not search for any meaning.

 2. Copy a series of requested files available in the files you previously downloaded: `cp TOADD/* /work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/BC_300rd_T37/.`

 3. Copy the Slarti output files.
-These files should now be saved on your local computer.
+These files should normally now be saved on your local computer.
 Use `rcp` to send them on the cluster. `scp 300rd/* zz9999zz@krenek2002.u-bourgogne.fr:/work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/BC_300rd_T37/.`.

 4. Enter the directory `cd /work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/BC_300rd_T37/` and rename 2 files: `mv tibds.R15.* tibds.R15.nc`and `mv initial.R15.* SEP1.R15.nc`.